0025-bx092-fd004_010

 EMPIRE Hunting: Part 3

 Let’s go back to Solar Transportation for a minute, because it helps to explain some of the images in the Ehricke Papers.
 Ehricke’s team detailed a Mars lander that looked a lot like early Apollo concepts, but the some of the folders contain images of a landing using what looks like Gemini hardware.
-The timeline doesn’t fit for EMPIRE, but I think this image captioned in Solar Transportation is a clue.
+I think this image captioned in Solar Transportation is a clue.

 From Solar Transportation: